-Fury is a white, settler-coloniser, queer, trans writer based in Melbourne, Australia.
-They reside predominantly on Wurundjeri land of the Kulin Nation and pay their respects to the elders past and present.
+Fury is a white, queer, non-binary (trans) writer based in Naarm/Melbourne, Australia.
+They reside predominantly on the land of the Kulin Nation and pay their respects to its elders.